prof-rossetti/salad-system-requirements/requirements/business-prompt.md

-# Urban Salad Company
+# Urban Lunch Company

 ## Business Description

-The Urban Salad Company runs lunch service each weekday from multiple locations across the United States.
+The Urban Lunch Company runs lunch service each weekday from multiple locations across the United States.

 The lunch menu features salads and other healthy lunch options